 "Why settle for average when amazing is attainable?"

-To help inspire your business to rise up, we've put together some tips aimed at turning a good conversion rate into a great conversion rate:
+To help inspire your business to rise up, we've put together some landing page improvement tips aimed at turning a good conversion rate into an amazing one:

-1) Convey the value
+1) Clearly convey the value

 2) Reduce risk

 According to Dr. Robert Cialdini, a psychology professor at Arizona State University, “People see an action as more appropriate when others are doing it.”